TLDR: No. But I cautiously trust many common EA/rationalist opinions.

 The expected value of this bet is the amount of money you’d expect to make from it.
 That would be $333,333.33.

-And if you don’t make this bet, greedy, filthy-rich Joe would get the chance to make it instead.
 So should you make this bet?
-If you can make this bet an unlimited number of times, and you’d rather earn money than greedy, filthy-rich Joe, almost definitely.
+If you can make this bet an unlimited number of times, and you’d like more money, definitely.

-But what if you have exactly $1 million, you have no source of income, an additional $7 million sounds great, but you don’t know what you’d do with it, and you’re only allowed to make this bet once?
-You also think you’d really dislike starving, being homeless, or whatever would happen if you have no money.
+But what if you have exactly $1 million, no source of income, you don’t know what you’d do with $7 million, and you’re only allowed to make this bet once?

 You can use utility points that reflect what you fundamentally value to make this decision.
 You could fundamentally value anything, such as how long you’ll live, your dignity, or your happiness.
 Let’s pretend you fundamentally value happiness.
 You may decide losing $1 million would decrease your happiness by 100 hypothetical happiness points.
 And winning $7 million would increase your happiness by 200 points.
 In this case, your expected utility is -50 happiness points.

-I don’t think there’s a foolproof way to resolve any disagreement.
-Especially one over values.
-Who am I to tell you that you’d actually gain 300 happiness points from winning $7 million?
+I don’t think there’s a foolproof way to resolve a disagreement over values.
+Who am I to tell you how much happiness you’d receive from winning $7 million?

 But hopefully, talking things over can resolve semantic debates.
 And disagreements over probabilities can be tested.